 Really, you can use them in, or beside, or on top of whatever you like!

-You sure can!
-I love to make a big pot of them as a part of my weekly batch cooking (related: Batch Cooking For Beginners) and will use what I need during the week and then freeze the rest.
+I love to make a big pot of these Instant Pot Black Beans as a part of my weekly batch cooking (related: Batch Cooking For Beginners) and will use what I need during the week and then freeze the rest.
+Here's how to store them properly:

 To freeze, I simply scoop out one-cup portions and smoosh them into freezer bags.
 These reusable silicon freezer bags are my favourite!

-These beans will last 3-5 days in your fridge, and up to 3 months in the freezer.
+These beans will last up to 3 months in the freezer.

 Hey Nutrition Lady, are black beans good for you?